 |Hosting||Included (Cloud hosting)||You need to buy your own web storage|

-As you can see, for the simple website category it is best to use a website builder such as Weebly and Jimdo: These are great tools for simple informative websites.
-So a page that shows what you do and where to find you (although you can of course do a lot more too).
+As you can see, for the simple website category it is best to use a website builder such as Wix (see review), Weebly (see review) and Jimdo: These are great tools for simple informative websites.
+So a page that shows what you do and where to find you (although you can, of course, do a lot more too).
 They are quick to setup and extremely easy to use.
 They tend to be easier to manage because they let you buy a domain name, web hosting and professional email all in one place.
 Some of them even offer them as all-in-one packages.
+Duda (see review) even goes one step further and offers tools for multilingual websites.

 Then you have other solutions for more complex projects.
 These are called Content Management Systems (CMS) and you might have heard of one called WordPress.
 They are best if you are building a serious website where you want full control of the look and style, the ability to scale over time, and other advanced options like multiple languages.
 They also require more technical knowledge – or at least enough free time to scan through all the community forums to find answers!